Ferinzz/godotxodin/readme.md

 -bind the instance
 If you have it in the scene 3 times this will be called 3 times.
 Class constructor will be called after this as well.
 Generally this is where you would set your defaults.

+VIRTUALS
+Setting up the _process will function will teach you how to setup signals.
+Signals are essentially unique int values that are passed through the node tree.
+If something with that same unique int value is listening it means that there is a process available to run from that.

+Once you get to this point it's pretty simple.
+You already have the functions to handle calling the function so you just need to give Godot the pointers and then handle the function when Godot tells you to run it.
+Two new properties need to be filled in for your class_info struct.
+-call_virtual_with_data_func
+-get_virtual_call_data_func

+First setup the getter function.
+In the tutorial it details how to setup for the _process function.
+This runs after all the constructors are done.
+This is run once for each virtual function in the inheritance.
+You will need to do a StringName comparison to tell Godot if you have a function that corresponds to that virtual.
+You can probably do this directly yourself by fetching the data info from the StringName struct.
+Otherwise you can rely on Godot's helper function.
+In either case you have to create a string name for this.
+It's only once, so temp_allocator is likely good.
+left:  [192, 39, 74, 75, 42, 2, 0, 0] right:  [192, 39, 74, 75, 42, 2, 0, 0]
+true
+if true, pass the pointer to your function.

+If Godot finds a virtual which is true it will store the pointer info.
+When it is time to use the virtual function that you said exists it will use the call function, send you the function pointer and then you handle calling the correct function based on that.
+Do a compare of the pointers to figure out which is the correct function.
+If true you need to run the corresponding helper function.

+If you did everything as the tutorial suggests you'll have this class running the process function on each tick of the editor.
+Provided you have the node in a scene.